wallarm/ingress-plus/docs/cli-arguments.md

 	- i.e. have the annotation "kubernetes.io/ingress.class" equal to the class.
-Additionally, the Ingress controller processes Ingress resources that do not have that annotation, which can be disabled by setting the "-use-ingress-class-only" flag (default "nginx") -log_backtrace_at value when logging hits line file:N, emit a stack trace -log_dir string
+Additionally, the Ingress controller processes Ingress resources that do not have that annotation, which can be disabled by setting the "-use-ingress-class-only" flag (default "nginx") -ingress-template-path string
+    	Path to the ingress NGINX configuration template for an ingress resource.
+	(default for NGINX "nginx.ingress.tmpl"; default for NGINX Plus "nginx-plus.ingress.tmpl") -log_backtrace_at value
+    	when logging hits line file:N, emit a stack trace -log_dir string
     	If non-empty, write log files in this directory -logtostderr
-    	log to standard error instead of files -nginx-configmaps string
+    	log to standard error instead of files -main-template-path string
+    	Path to the main NGINX configuration template. (default for NGINX "nginx.tmpl"; default for NGINX Plus "nginx-plus.tmpl")
+  -nginx-configmaps string
     	A ConfigMap resource for customizing NGINX configuration.
 If a ConfigMap is set, but the Ingress controller is not able to fetch it from Kubernetes API, the Ingress controller will fail to start.